MylesByrne/black-box/README.md

 └── README.md
 ```

-## 🔧 Configuration

-### Firebase Setup
-1. Create a Firebase project at [console.firebase.google.com](https://console.firebase.google.com)
-2. Enable Authentication with Email/Password
-3. Create a Firestore database
-4. Add your web app configuration to `.env.local`

-### OpenAI Setup
-1. Get an API key from [platform.openai.com](https://platform.openai.com)
-2. Add the key to your environment variables
-3. Ensure sufficient credits for transcription and text generation

-### Judge0 Configuration
-The project uses the free Judge0 CE API.
-For production, consider:
-- Setting up your own Judge0 instance
-- Using RapidAPI Judge0 for higher rate limits
-- Implementing request queuing for better reliability

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Happy Coding! 🚀**

-*Transform your algorithmic thinking with Black Box - where code meets intelligence.*